 The rationale behind the concept of diversification is simple—taking an average, investment portfolios composed of different kinds of investments yield higher returns and pose a lower risk compared to any individual investment within the portfolio.

-By now you must have already understood why diversification is crucial.
-Now let’s see how you can achieve it through the following tips for diversifying your portfolio.
+By now you must have already understood why diversifying your portfolio is crucial.
+Now let’s see how you can achieve it through the following tips of the best way to diversify your portfolio

 Widen Your Asset Allocation